Xilinx/Embedded-Reference-Platforms-User-Guide/run-application.md

 * `./ws_of/gst/apps/optical_flow/Debug/gstdemo.`

 >**:information_source: TIP**
-> * copy libopticalflow.so, libgstsdxbase.so and libgstsdxallocator.so in /lib directory.
+> * Copy libopticalflow.so, libgstsdxbase.so and libgstsdxallocator.so in lib directory.
-> * copy libgstsdxopticalflow.so in /gstreamer-1.0 directory.
+> * Copy libgstsdxopticalflow.so in gstreamer-1.0 directory.
-> * Rest all images copy directly in sdcard's root folder /.
+> * Rest all images copy directly in sdcard's root folder.

 **stereo case**